aws-powertools/powertools-lambda-typescript/examples/sam/README.md

 This project includes the following files and folders:

-- `src/handlers` - Code for the application's Lambda function written in TypeScript.
+- `src` - Code for the application's Lambda function written in TypeScript.
 See "Prepare the project" below for instructions on how to copy the Lambda handler code here.
 - `events` - Invocation events that you can use to invoke the function.
 - `template.yaml` - A template that defines the application's AWS resources.